kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - I live in Belfast and I have a lot of work, even during Covid.
 - I work to distract myself.
 I work three jobs sometimes.
-- I don't like Belfast.
+- I don’t like Belfast.
 I find it a very harsh environment.
+I was targeted by criminal gangs [the moment I arrived](#targeted-by-online-scammers), which set the tone for me.
 - I start volunteering with Childline and find out about trans ideology with regards to the sterilization and mutilation of children.
 I am utterly horrified!
 - I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore after serious sexual abuse, and I would believe that life would be easier that way.
 - I'm only onsite at Childline in Belfast for a short while before we have another covid lockdown and the NSPCC set up their systems so we can all work from home.